openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 Declarations are *distinguishable* if:

--  They have different names;
+-  They have different names.
 -  They are distinguishable by signatures (see :ref:`Declaration Distinguishable by Signatures`).